tujiay/my_zig_learn_note/Print/note.md

 will return the err, you should receive it.**

 ## Camparing
-Although there are many methods, the first three are based on forth methods.
+Although there are many ways, the first three are based on forth methods.
 This can be seen in the source code:
 ```zig
 // defaultLog() in log